December Events in Florida

 Where: Key West

-Web: sloppyjoes.com for the Conch Shell Drop; bourbonstpub.com for the Drag Queen/Red Shoe Drop
+Web: sloppyjoes.com/events for the Conch Shell Drop and bourbonstpub.com for the Drag Queen/Red Shoe drop

-Where: The parade is in downtown Immokalee and the gala is at the Immokalee Sports Complex.
+Where: the gala is at the Immokalee Sports Complex and the parade starts down and ends at the Sports Complex.

 EAT, DRINK AND BE MERRY – Save some holiday calories for some SoFla food & drink events this month, including: